esb-dev/kic/README.md

 formulated as formulae with expressions of the relational algebra.

-The abstract syntax together with the semantic of Kodkod is described in figure 2-1 on page 29 of [_Emina Torlak- A Constraint Solver for Software Engineering: Finding Models and Cores of Large Relational Specifications](http://homes.cs.washington.edu/~emina/pubs/kodkod.phd.pdf)
+The abstract syntax together with the semantic of Kodkod is described in figure 2-1 on page 29 of [_Emina Torlak_ A Constraint Solver for Software Engineering: Finding Models and Cores of Large Relational Specifications](http://homes.cs.washington.edu/~emina/pubs/kodkod.phd.pdf)